-The process of joining a fraternity or sorority affiliated with the National Pan-Hellenic Council varies chapter to chapter however it is recommended that an individual interested in joining the organization meet the following criteria: have a minimum of 12 credit hours; demonstrate active engagement in community service, maintain a minimum GPA of 2.5 and, support local chapter programs and events.
+The process of joining a fraternity or sorority affiliated with the National Pan-Hellenic Council (NPHC) varies chapter to chapter, and it is recommended that an individual interested in joining the organization meet the following criteria: have a minimum of 12 credit hours; demonstrate active engagement in community service, maintain a minimum GPA of 2.5, and support local chapter programs and events.
 Chapters affiliated with the National Pan-Hellenic Council typically only hold membership intake activities once per year at the discretion of their respective local and regional officers.
 For more information about the National Pan-Hellenic Council please visit the link here.

-There are 28 Greek-letter chapters at Indiana State University in three governing councils: Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC), and Panhellenic Association (PA).
+There are 13 fraternities (male-identified), 13 sororities (female-identified), and 2 gender inclusive organizations at Indiana State University in four governing councils: Athenian Council (AC), Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC), and Panhellenic Association (PA).

 By clicking on the name of each chapter, you can explore their inter/national websites to learn more about each organization.

 PLEASE NOTE: Organizations that are listed under the inactive/unrecognized organizations heading are no longer active at the University.
 Students are STRONGLY DISCOURAGED from joining any organization that is listed underneath an inactive/unrecognized heading.